-Flow Text Template Resource Flow Send Email Element
+SEE ALSO: Flow Text Template Resource Flow Send Email Element Customize What Happens When a Flow Fails

 Customize the Error Message for Running Flow Users (Best Practice)

 As a best practice, we recommend displaying a better message to your user than "An unhandled fault has occurred in this flow".
 Do this only if the distribution method you're using supports flows that contain screens.
 In other words, don't do it if your flow is distributed through a process.